SHUSCT/SHU-Computer-Architecture-Experiments/docs/Exp04-Tutor.md

 - You may wonder why we use `INTEL_INIT` instead of `MKL_INIT`.

-- It's becasue the command will initialize all the intel toolkit you've installed, including `MKL`.
+- It's because the command will initialize all the intel toolkit you've installed, including `MKL`.

 #### 2.3.2 Intel HPC Toolkit(optional)

 Our target is `Intel MPI Library`, which is included by `Intel HPC Toolkit`.
-It's optional, for you can use `openMPI`'s library and the `openMPI` is essential.
+It's recommended but optional, for you can use `openMPI`'s library and the `openMPI` is essential.

-Here is the offical website [page](https://www.intel.cn/content/www/cn/zh/developer/tools/oneapi/hpc-toolkit.html).
+Here is the official website [page](https://www.intel.cn/content/www/cn/zh/developer/tools/oneapi/hpc-toolkit.html).

 The installation is similar to `Intel oneAPI Base Toolkit`, just follow the official guide.
 As you've known, `INTEL_INIT` will initialize all the intel toolkit, including the new installed `Intel HPC Toolkit`